Family of Tulalip man who died struggling with deputy say his last words — ‘I can’t breathe’ — were concealed

-The family of a Tulalip Tribes member who died while struggling with a Snohomish County sheriff’s deputy in 2015 allege the investigation into his death was whitewashed and his last words — “I can’t breathe” — were left out of investigation documents.
+The family of a Tulalip Tribes member who died while struggling with a Snohomish County sheriff’s deputy in 2015 alleges the investigation into his death was whitewashed and his last words — “I can’t breathe” — were left out of investigation documents.

 The family of Cecil Lacy Jr. has sent a letter to Gov. Jay Inslee, with more than 150 pages of supporting documents and exhibits, asking for an independent criminal review of his death, which was deemed an accident by the Snohomish County Medical Examiner.